 For example, do you struggle with compulsive shopping or find yourself living beyond your means every month?
-Maybe stress at work leaves you turning to the aisles of Sephora for solitude, or you’re feeling insecure about a pal who just got a major raise, so you’re spending money you don’t have to keep up with her social life.
+Maybe work stress sends you on a Sephora spiral, or you’re spending money you don’t have to keep up with a high-earning friend's social life.

 Whatever the case, reflect on what's going on in your life, and how you can address these issues in healthier, non-spendy ways.

 “Look at the issues you’ve had with budgeting before, and see where the disconnect and the emotional elements are coming from,” Lennon explains.

 Step 2: Start with Small Changes That’ll Stick

 First, look at your numbers to see what your spending has been like so far.